Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Neuro-Symbolic POMDPs

-\begin{examp} We consider the problem of an agent $\agent$ (vehicle) looking for the green parking spot (Fig. \ref{fig:car_parking}, left).
-The vehicle uses an NN as a perception mechanism (Fig.~\ref{fig:car_parking}, middle) that subdivides the continuous environment $\mathcal{R} =\{(x, y) \in \mathbb{R}^2 \mid 0 \leq x, y \leq 4\}$ into 16 cells, resulting in a grid-like abstraction of the environment.
-We trained an NN with one hidden ReLU layer on randomly generated data to take the coordinates of the vehicle as input and output one of the 16 abstract grid points (percepts).
-The parking spot region is $\mathcal{R}_P = \{(x, y) \in \mathbb{R}^2 \mid 2 \leq x \leq 3 \wedge 3 \leq y \leq 4\}$.
-We assume the agent can start from any position and has constant speed.
+\begin{examp} {\revise Consider an agent $\agent$ (a vehicle) in a continuous environment $\mathcal{R} =\{(x, y) \in \mathbb{R}^2 \mid 0 \leq x, y \leq 4\}$, looking for one of two parking spots $\mathit{ps}_1,\mathit{ps}_2 \in \mathcal{R}$ (see \figref{fig:car_parking}, left).
+The vehicle uses an NN as a perception mechanism (\figref{fig:car_parking}, middle) that subdivides the continuous environment $\mathcal{R}$ into 16 cells, resulting in a grid-like abstraction of the environment.
+We trained a feed-forward NN classifier $f_\mathcal{R} : \mathcal{R} \rightarrow \mathbb{P}(\mathit{Grid})$, with one hidden ReLU layer and 14 neurons, on randomly generated data to take the coordinates of the vehicle as input and output a distribution over the 16 abstract grid {\revise cells} $\mathit{Grid} = \{(i,j)\mid i,j \in \{1, 2, 3, 4\}\}$.
+We assume that the agent can start from any position, has constant speed and initially has $\mathit{ps}_{1}$ as its preferred parking spot.
+It probabilistically changes its preferred parking spot if the other spot becomes closer to its current position.

-The environment's state space $\mathcal{R}$ corresponds to the continuous coordinates of the vehicle, with the percept value stored locally by the agent.
-The agent's actions are to move \emph{up}, \emph{down}, \emph{left} or \emph{right}, or \emph{park}, and a \emph{suggested} subset of these actions is associated with each percept (see \tabref{tab:advisory-parking}).
-Since the NN is trained from data, the percepts do not perfectly align with the abstract grid (Fig. \ref{fig:car_parking}, right), the agent additionally records a trust value to reflect whether actions recommended by the perception function but disallowed (see \tabref{tab:advisory-parking}), e.g., to \emph{park} before physically reaching the parking spot, are actually taken by the agent.

-At each step, the agent updates the trust level in the recommended actions and receives a percept of the environment to keep track of its position in the abstract grid.
-Then, the agent takes an action based on the path of previous trust-percept pairs.
-Next, the agent increases the trust level if the percept is compliant with the executed action and decreases it probabilistically otherwise.
-The environment's transition function corresponds to the vehicle moving in the direction specified by the agent for a fixed time step.
-Finally, the agent updates its percept of the updated environment state using its NN observation function.
+Modelled as an NS-POMDP, the environment's state space corresponds to the continuous coordinates $\mathcal{R}$ of the vehicle.
+Observations of its position, obtained from the NN classifier, are stored in the agent's percept and its local state records the currently preferred parking spot.
+Based on these, the agent chooses whether to move \emph{up}, \emph{down}, \emph{left} or \emph{right}, or \emph{park}.
+Formally, we have the following.}